greenarmor/datu/docs/index.md

 The following documents outline how to materialize the DATU concept into a working platform:

-* [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) – Reference architecture covering consensus, smart contracts, application layer, identity, and security.
+* [`ARCHITECTURE.md`](./ARCHITECTURE.md) – Reference architecture covering consensus, smart contracts, application layer, identity, and security.
-* [`docs/IMPLEMENTATION_PLAN.md`](docs/IMPLEMENTATION_PLAN.md) – Phase-by-phase roadmap detailing activities, deliverables, and success metrics, beginning with a community-first mobilization phase where citizens shape governance, legal priorities, and collaboration tooling.
+* [`IMPLEMENTATION_PLAN.md`](./IMPLEMENTATION_PLAN.md) – Phase-by-phase roadmap detailing activities, deliverables, and success metrics, beginning with a community-first mobilization phase where citizens shape governance, legal priorities, and collaboration tooling.
-* [`docs/project-mobilization.md`](docs/project-mobilization.md) – Suggestion memo that alerts stakeholders to begin Phase 0 coordination activities and align on governance logistics.
+* [`project-mobilization.md`](./project-mobilization.md) – Suggestion memo that alerts stakeholders to begin Phase 0 coordination activities and align on governance logistics.
 * **Documentation Portal** – MkDocs-powered site that publishes the contents of the `docs/` directory to GitHub Pages (see below for setup details).

+---

+## README & Documentation Synchronization

+To keep public-facing content consistent, `README.md` and `docs/index.md` must remain identical.
+Update `README.md` first, then mirror the changes with `cp README.md docs/index.md` (or your editor's sync command).

+The documentation deployment workflow includes a validation step that fails if these files diverge, ensuring GitHub Pages always renders the latest README content.

 ---